ghostmonitor/minikube/docs/minikube_start.md

       --container-runtime string        The container runtime to be used --cpus int                        Number of CPUs allocated to the minikube VM (default 2) --disk-size string                Disk size allocated to the minikube VM (format: <number>[<unit>], where unit = b, k, m or g) (default "20g")
-      --docker-env stringArray          Environment variables to pass to the Docker daemon. (format: key=value) --docker-opt stringArray          Specify arbitrary flags to pass to the Docker daemon. (format: key=value) --extra-config ExtraOption        A set of key=value pairs that describe configuration that may be passed to different components.
+      --dns-domain string               The cluster dns domain name used in the kubernetes cluster --docker-env stringArray          Environment variables to pass to the Docker daemon. (format: key=value) --docker-opt stringArray          Specify arbitrary flags to pass to the Docker daemon. (format: key=value) --extra-config ExtraOption        A set of key=value pairs that describe configuration that may be passed to different components.